tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/02-Stu_Genesis_Creation/README.md

 The genesis block is the first step towards creating your very own new blockchain!

-If you have not installed jet the Go Ethereum tool, or you have any issues, please refer to the [Unit 18 Installation Guide](../../../Supplemental/blockchain-install-guide.md) for help.
+If you have not yet installed the Go Ethereum tool, or if you have any issues, please refer to the [Unit 18 Installation Guide](../../../Supplemental/blockchain-install-guide.md) for help.

 Recall that by **terminal window**, we refer to the `Terminal` in Mac, or `Git Bash` in Windows.